-A slab of pork belly is pressure cooked in aromatic spices and soy sauce to give you that melt-in-the-mouth meat that you can later turn into many different dishes.
+A slab of pork belly is pressure cooked in aromatic spices and soy sauce to give you that melt-in-the-mouth meat that you can later turn into kong bak pau or for other use.

 The talk about pork belly gets my kids’ eyes wide open.
 They LOVE pork belly.
-This piece of meat probably get the most loves in our household 🙂 I grew up with my mom’s braised pork belly dish that usually made with some potatoes and hard-boiled eggs, similar to what the Vietnamese call Thit Kho Tau.
-The golden brown color in this pressure cooker soy sauce braised pork belly is achieved by braising the meat in soy sauce and dark soy sauce and not from caramelizing sugar like in the Vietnamese Thit Kho.
+This piece of meat probably gets the most loves in our household 🙂 I grew up with my mom’s braised pork belly dish that we usually called kong bak or kung bak or kong tau yu bak in Hokkien, which means braised pork in soy sauce.
+The pork are usually cut into smaller pieces and then braised in soy sauce and other aromatics, potatoes and hard-boiled eggs, similar to what the Vietnamese call Thit Kho Tau.
+The golden brown color in this kong bak is achieved by braising the meat in soy sauce and dark soy sauce and not from caramelizing sugar like in the Vietnamese Thit Kho.

 1. Chinese rock sugar

 They look like crystal rocks.
 Sometimes known as rock sugar or bing tang in Mandarin.
 The Chinese likes to use rock sugar to sweeten the drinks, dessert, and in cooking.
 It’s not as sweet as regular sugar and it’s a nice addition to this dish because it has that subtle sweetness

 2. Dark soy sauce

 You may be familiar with regular soy sauce, or sometimes known as light soy sauce.
 Dark soy sauce is usually added to add that dark caramel color to the overall dish.
 In Indonesia, this is usually kecap manis.
 But Chinese dark soy sauce isn’t as sweet compared to kecap manis.
 The texture is thicker and less salty compared to regular soy sauce.